 5 November 2020

-The intention of this policy is to clearly define to any individual how Lodge, a trading name of Lodge Digital Ltd, processes ‘personal data’ for which it has responsibility.
+The intention of this policy is to clearly define to any individual how Lodge Digital Ltd processes ‘personal data’ for which it has responsibility.

 The definition of ‘personal data’ is that as defined by the Data Protection Act 2018 (GDPR).
 This is primarily pieces of data that identify an individual.

-In circumstances where any individual supplies ‘personal data’ about themselves to Lodge, we will become responsible for it legally as the ‘Data Controller’ and will process your data in accordance with the principles and legal requirements of the Data Protection Act 2018 (GDPR).
+In circumstances where any individual supplies ‘personal data’ about themselves to Lodge Digital, we will become responsible for it legally as the ‘Data Controller’ and will process your data in accordance with the principles and legal requirements of the Data Protection Act 2018 (GDPR).

 The definition of a ‘Data Controller’ or ‘Data Processor‘ is that as defined by the Data Protection Act 2018 (GDPR).